 More details about the programme's curriculum can be found here.

-Direct access is granted for students with a Belgian Bachelor’s degree in Communication Studies.
+Direct access is granted for students with a Belgian academic Bachelor’s degree in Communication Studies.